 Five in a Row – a relaxed, literature-based programme currently available for children aged 4-8.
 The scheme is based on quality children’s books that are read aloud every day for a week, and then provide the basics of study in all subjects, related to the book.
 Parents are encouraged to be flexible, choosing from the suggested ideas, or developing their own.
 There are further programmes available for older chldren.

 If your family enjoys literature and extensive reading together – particularly historic novels – you might be interested in the Sonlight curriculum.
 It offers a choice of several maths programmes produced by other companies.
-However the majority of the curriculum is literature-based, more demanding than Five in a Row, but much less rigid than many others.
-Sonlight is fairly time-consuming for parents, and students are expected to spend 5-6 hours per day working on the material; this is a disadvantage compared to ACE or Alpha Omega, where students can easily complete all required work in 2-3 hours per day.
-For students who enjoy reading, their catalogue lists many excellent books for different age groups, and these can be ordered fairly inexpensively from Sonlight without using the curriculum as such.
+However the majority of the curriculum is literature-based.
+It is more demanding than Five in a Row, but much less rigid than many others.
+Sonlight is fairly time-consuming for parents, if you follow all the guidelines.
+But it’s possible to be flexible and concentrate on the reading only.
+For students who enjoy reading, their catalogue lists many excellent books for different age groups.
+These can be ordered fairly inexpensively from Sonlight without using the curriculum as such.

 The Konos curriculum is a little different from the majority, in that it offers projects intended for a group of like-minded families to work together.
 If you have a local support group who would like to do educational work together, you might like to investigate this – perhaps as a supplement to what you do at home.
 For children who are hands-on learners, and dislike extensive reading or writing, Konos may well be a good choice if you want to use an official curriculum.